smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 #### Modifications in the test scripts

 Some scripts should be modified to use SDL on remote workstation.
-All operations with SDL files ( hmi_capabilities, Preloaded Policy Table, etc ...) should be covered with wrappers that support either local or remote execution.
+All operations with SDL files (hmi_capabilities, Preloaded Policy Table, etc.) should be covered with wrappers that support either local or remote execution.

 ## Testing Approach